-Being a lawyer means you’ve invested years of expensive training in your career, and a long-term disability insurance policy is a way of protecting that investment.
+It’s especially important to have disability insurance if you’re a lawyer, since you’ve invested years of expensive training in your career.
+A long-term disability insurance policy is a way of protecting that investment.

-Long-term disability coverage can pay out for years, or even decades, depending on how long your illness or injury keeps you from practicing law.
-And you can use your disability insurance payments just like you’d use your regular salary, which means you can put it towards:
+Long-term disability coverage can pay out for years or even decades after your disability.
+You can use your disability insurance payments just like your regular income, which means you can pay for:

 Law school debt